mike911209/db24-final-project/README.md

 ## How to Run
 1. Start the server
 2. Load the provided SIFT1M dataset
 3. Stop the server to flush all the changes
 4. Restart the server
 5. Run the provided SIFT benchmark
 6. Check the benchmark result

-Note: Your improvement will be evaluated on the provided properties (10k items with 48-dimensional vector embedding each)
+Note: Your improvement will be evaluated on the provided properties (10k items with 48-dimensional vector embedding each), same machine, same time limit(30 minutes).

 ## Note
 The new workload includes `insert`.
 Please be sure to reload the testbed each time you run a benchmark.